faceyspacey/respond-framework-docs-old/README.md

 ])
 ```

-> All the callback names passed to `call` are available as keys on your routes and executed at the appropriate time during route transitions.
-The `call` middleware has many other super powers like automatically dispatching returns as actions.
+All the callback names passed to `call` are available as keys on your routes and executed at the appropriate time during route transitions.
+The `call` middleware has many other super powers like automatic dispatch of returns.

 Each middleware also has a 2nd chance to peform work as the chain "rewinds."
 This gives us great control over route transitions.

 For example, we can bail out at any time (before or after `enter`).
-We have even figured out how to do this in bail-outs triggered by browser back/next buttons, thanks to our custom `History` package within core. *By the way, our `History` is truly one of a kind--first to keep track of browser history `entries`, more on that to come...*
+We have even figured out how to do this in bail-outs triggered by browser back/next buttons, thanks to our custom `History` package within core. *By the way, our `History` is truly one of a kind--first in the world to keep track of browser history `entries`; more on that to come...*

 > If you're wondering, yes, you can still use the traditional Redux enhancer/middleware APIs like the Devtools and Sagas